csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/README.md

 ### Miscellaneous

 * Skinchanger and Modelchanger are available. \(Modelchanger requires bypass `sv_pure`\)
 * A feature-rich LUA API which users can create their LUA scripts to customize the cheat's behaviour
-* In v4 the Cheat is barely usable wihtout the assistance of LUA scripts.
-* InV4 there are lots of unecessary features in the cheat, such as walk speed exploit, which only useful on specific community servers.
 * Cannot use `sv_cheats 1` command in csgo without turing off Anti-Untrusted in Miscellaneous
 * A live LUA editor is available in v5.